Slavery in ancient Rome: Collaring

-What appears to be a distinctly Roman practice is the riveting of a "humiliating" metal collar around the former fugitive's neck.
+What appears to be a distinctly Roman practice is the riveting of a "humiliating" metal slave collar around the former fugitive's neck.
 Because of the role the hope of manumission played in motivating the industry of slaves, the Romans may have preferred removable collars to permanent disfigurement, or for keeping open the possibility of resale.

 Some forty-five examples of Roman slave collars have been documented, most found in Rome and central Italy, with three from cities in Roman North Africa.
 All date from the Christian era of the 4th and 5th centuries, (Note: Some collars have been lost after being documented in the early modern era.) and some have the Christian chi-rho symbol or a palm frond.
 Some were found still on the necks of human skeletons or with remains, suggesting that the collars might be worn for life and not just as a temporary ID tag; others seem to have been removed, lost, or discarded.
 In circumference, they are about the same size as Roman neck shackles (see relief under "Enslavement of war captives"), tight enough to keep them from slipping over the head but not so tight as to restrict breathing.

 Fugitive slave collars have been found in urban environments rather than settings for hard labor.
 One tag from Bulla Regia in Africa identifies the fugitive wearing it as a meretrix, a wage-earning prostitute.
 The tags are typically inscribed with the owner's name, status, and occupation, and the "address" to which the slave should be returned.
 (Note: The owners range in rank from a linen manufacturer to a consul.)
 The most common instructional text is tene me ("hold me") with either ne fugiam ("so I don't run away") or quia fugi ("because I've run away").
 The tag on the most intact example, the so-called Zoninus collar, reads: "I have escaped, catch me; when you return me to my master Zoninus, you'll receive a gold coin."